jchiefelk/ITEC-430/assignment4/README.md

 <h4>Brute-Force Method</h4>

 <p>
-This easiest method for a Newb to implement this is by using a method does not require any fancy data structure or algroithm.
+This easiest method for a Newb to implement is by using a method does not require any fancy data structure or algroithm.
 The Brute-Force method just requires a nested for loop with a conditional statement to create a new ordered array.
 The brute force method of taking an unordered list/array and creating an ordered array is called Bubble Sort.
 </p>

 <p>